Monticello Nuclear Generating Plant: Incidents and updates

+21st century

 In January 2007 a 13-ton control box fell eight to twelve inches and caused an unexpected shutdown.
 This control box was located in the condenser room of the turbine building and contained valves which controlled steam pressure.
 Emergency response teams at the station deemed that the event was likely caused by inadequate welds at the time of installation and fatigue due to vibrations over the life of the plant.